 Yes!
 Sororities accept women of all academic class levels — as long as you are an undergraduate, full-time student on the Mizzou campus, you are eligible to join a sorority.

-While 15 PHA chapters take part in Formal Recruitment, there are many other sororities that do not participate in PHA Formal Recruitment.
-Mizzou has a National Pan-Hellenic Council (NPHC), with three historically African-American sororities and a Multicultural Greek Council (MGC).
-To find out more about these councils, contact their respective governing councils for more information at fsl.missouri.edu.
+Many sororities do not participate in PHA primary recruitment.
+Mizzou has a National Pan-Hellenic Council (NPHC) with historically African-American sororities, and a Multicultural Greek Council (MGC).
+To find out more about these councils, contact their respective governing councils for more information.

 The following is an average and a range for each category of dues (all fees are annual costs) from the 2016–2017 academic year